Unsupervised simulation of incompressible flows with physics- and equality- constrained artificial neural networks: Introduction

+\citet{SHUKLA2024117290} compared PINNs and physics-informed Kolmogorov-Arnold networks with Chebyshev polynomials (cPIKANs) on the lid-driven cavity benchmark.
+While both approaches produced solutions in agreement with reference data at $Re=400$, training became unstable at $Re=2,000$, prompting the authors to introduce an entropy viscosity for stabilization.
+Validation was limited to streamline comparisons against reference data.
+The PINN method captured the overall flow structure but showed visible discrepancies in the corner vortices, while cPIKAN produced an entirely different circulation pattern in the cavity, suggesting that increasing the expressive capacity of a network is not sufficient to produce accurate predictions for high Reynolds number flows.

-Recent studies with enhanced network architectures have improved the accuracy of PINNs for incompressible flows at higher Reynolds numbers. \citet{wang2024piratenet} introduced the physics-informed residual adaptive network (PirateNet) and simulated lid-driven cavity flow up to $Re = 3200$ using a primitive-variable formulation, reporting excellent agreement with benchmark data.
-However, their approach required a curriculum training strategy in which the Reynolds number was gradually increased ($Re = 100, 400, 1000, 1600, 3200$), significantly raising the computational cost of reaching higher Reynolds numbers.
+\citet{wang2024piratenet} introduced the physics-informed residual adaptive networks (PirateNets) and simulated lid-driven cavity flow up to $Re = 3200$ using a primitive-variable formulation, reporting excellent agreement with benchmark data.
+To address training instability at high Reynolds numbers, the authors adopted a curriculum strategy in which the Reynolds number was gradually increased ($Re=100\rightarrow400\rightarrow1000\rightarrow1600\rightarrow3200$), and employed a deep network with 18 layers and 256 channels --- both of which significantly increased the overall computational cost.

-\citet{wang2025piratenetturbulence} further employed PirateNets in combination with causality training \citep{Wang2024causality}, modern optimization techniques \citep{vyas2025soap}, and exact enforcement of boundary conditions as hard constraints to simulate three-dimensional turbulent channel flow at a friction Reynolds number of 395.
-In this formulation, reference DNS data were used as initial conditions, and turbulence was maintained over a finite time interval.
-While the resulting mean velocity profile shows excellent agreement with DNS, the mean Reynolds stress components exhibit noticeable discrepancies, particularly near their peak values, indicating remaining limitations in capturing higher-order statistics.
-Additionally, energy spectra for all velocity components exhibit systematically lower energy across the resolved wavenumber range compared to the DNS spectra, indicating undesirable dissipation in the learned solutions.
+PirateNets --- combined with causality training \citep{Wang2024causality} and modern optimization techniques \citep{vyas2025soap} --- were applied to simulate three-dimensional turbulent channel flow at $Re_\tau = 395$ \citep{wang2025piratenetturbulence}.
+A snapshot from a reference direct numerical simulation (DNS) was used as the initial condition, and periodic boundary conditions in the streamwise and spanwise directions were imposed as hard constraints.
+Turbulence was maintained over a finite time horizon.
+While the mean velocity profiles showed excellent agreement with DNS, the mean Reynolds stress components exhibited noticeable discrepancies, particularly near their peak values, and the energy spectra showed systematically lower energy across the resolved wavenumber range, suggesting excessive dissipation in the learned solutions.
+Notably, momentum and continuity residuals on the order of $10^{-3}$ likely contributed to these discrepancies in second-order statistics and energy spectra.